FaFre/lensai/README.md

 ## Getting Started

-To get started with Bang Navigator, simply grab the latest [release](https://github.com/FaFre/bang_navigator/releases).
+To get started with Bang Navigator, simply grab the latest [release](https://github.com/FaFre/bang_navigator/releases) matching your device architecture (most probably ARM 64), which is either armeabi-v7a (ARM 32-bit), arm64-v8a (ARM 64-bit), or x86-64 (x86 64-bit).

 For now, there are only Android builds provided.

-Then obtain your Session Link (see [Kagi's Docs](https://help.kagi.com/kagi/privacy/private-browser-sessions.html#obtaining-a-session-link) for details), and paste the link into the field on the settings page.
+Install the app, then obtain your Session Link (see [Kagi's Docs](https://help.kagi.com/kagi/privacy/private-browser-sessions.html#obtaining-a-session-link) for details), and paste the link into the field on the settings page.

 <img height="500" alt="Settings Page" src="https://raw.githubusercontent.com/FaFre/bang_navigator/main/assets/screenshots/settings.png">